-IMLS Names Finalists for the 2022 National Medal for Museum and Library Service
+IMLS Names Finalists for 2023 National Medal for Museum and Library Service

 #ShareYourStory will feature public testimonies of museum and library excellence

-IMLS congratulates the finalists of the 2022 National Medal for Museum and Library Service and thanks all those who applied.
+IMLS congratulates the finalists for the 2023 National Medal for Museum and Library Service and thanks all those who applied.
 This year’s 30 finalists are:

 - Kuskokwim Consortium Library (Bethel, AK)

 - LA County Library (Downey, CA)